simonefacchiano/MambaWave/README.md

 * *DiffWave_simone3.py*: this file contains the code for the MambaWave model.
 * *Train_AudioMamba3.py*: this file contains the code to train the model.

-Then, *questo* is a notebook to listen to the audios produced by the model, while *quest'altro* is the notebook used to test the results of the model (contained in the two .csv files).
+Then, *listen_audios.ipynb* is a notebook to listen to the audios produced by the model, while *test_MambaWave.ipynb* is the notebook used to test the results of the model (contained in the two .csv files).